deforay/vlsm/docs/Ubuntu-Setup.md

     ```
 2. **Set Root Password**:

+    Make sure you replace <PASSWORD> below with the actual password you want to set.

     ```bash
     sudo mysql -e "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<PASSWORD>'; FLUSH PRIVILEGES;"
     ```